paulchyz/OCI_Streaming_Pipeline/README.md

 7. Click `Create Collection`.
 8. Enter `STREAMDATA` into the `Collection Name` field.
 Use upper-case letters for this name, because the endpoint address for the JSON Collection will incorporate this provided name, and it is case-sensitive.
 9. Click `Create`.
 10. Click on the hamburger menu in the upper left-hand side of the page, and click `SQL` under `Development`.
-11. Click on the tile labeled `SQL`.
 Feel free to close the pop-up that warns that you are logged in as `ADMIN` user by clicking `X`.
 Also, feel free to skip the tutorial that is automatically launched.
 The tutorial can be skipped by clicking `X` on the pop-ups, and revisited by clicking on the binoculars icon on the upper right-hand side of the page.
-12. Copy and paste the following PL/SQL code snippet into the editor.
+11. Copy and paste the following PL/SQL code snippet into the editor.
 Once this code snippet has been executed, you will have created a table with the columns that you will later populate with stream data.
 	```
 	-- Create STREAMDATA_TABLE
 	create table STREAMDATA_TABLE